 • between 12,000 and 15,000 fewer patients starting first cancer treatments following an urgent GP referral.

-Source: The hidden impact of COVID-19 on patient care in the NHS in England, BMA, July 2020
+Source: The hidden impact of Covid-19 on patient care in the NHS in England, BMA, July 2020

 Catching up with cancer

-Cancers being missed or not treated during the pandemic is one of the most serious concerns among health professionals
+Cancers being missed or not treated during the pandemic is one of the most serious concerns among health professionals.

-Dany Bell, strategic advisor for treatment at Macmillan and registered nurse tells Nursing in Practice that while services have started again there are still challenges to bringing them back to pre-Covid-19 levels.
+Dany Bell, strategic advisor for treatment at Macmillan and registered nurse tells Nursing in Practice that while patient services have started again there are still challenges to bringing them back to pre-Covid-19 levels.

 Ms Bell adds it is difficult to ensure diagnoses are made as ‘people are afraid to come forward with possible cancer symptoms’.
-She warns these delays to screening and treatment will lead to greater problems in the future – as people will be diagnosed when the cancer is at a more ‘serious stage’ and they will not have received the treatment they needed.
+She warns these delays to screening and treatment will lead to greater problems in the future – as people will be diagnosed at a later when the cancer is at a more ‘serious stage’ and they will not have received the treatment they needed.

 ‘District nurses are going to be a big part of the clean-up operation,’ she points out.
 They will deliver symptom management and practical support at home for any cancer presentations that were missed, Ms Bell says.
 Although, she highlights, the pressure on them will now be greater as they will be dealing with cancers that are at a more developed stage than they would have been if normal screening services had been in operation.